a-ariff/canvas-student-mcp-server/packages/canvas-student-mcp-server/TROUBLESHOOTING.md

 # 🔧 Troubleshooting Guide

-This guide helps you resolve common issues when setting up and using the Canvas Student MCP Server.
+This comprehensive guide covers common issues, debugging techniques, and solutions for the Canvas Student MCP Server.

 ## Table of Contents